jquery/jquery-mousewheel/README.md

 ### Which direction

 One way of understanding the direction is to understand which direction the user it trying to move the content.
+This happens to also align with the natural scroll setting in the latest version of OS X.
 A positive `deltaX` or `deltaY` means the user wants to move the content to west (to the left) or north (upwards) respectively.
 A negative `deltaX` or `deltaY` means the user wants to move the content to east (to the right) or south (downwards) respectively.